- What is undergraduate research?

 Q: Can any student do undergraduate research?

 A: Yes!
-It all depends on how proactive you wish to be.
-Some programs or departments have requirements (class standing, GPA, etc.) but there are plenty of additional opportunities to supplement or complement department programs.
-Talk to your professors, classmates, and advisors about your interests and passions.
+Some programs or departments have requirements (class standing, GPA, etc.), but there are plenty of additional opportunities to supplement or complement department programs.
+Talk to your professors, classmates, and advisers about your interests and passions.

 Q: What opportunities are available to undergraduates?